siliconlabs-southemea/siliconlabs-southemea.github.io/README.md

 git submodule foreach git checkout main
 ```

 Contribution Flow for Collaborators :

-1. Always Pull repos prior to any commit or push
+1. Always Pull-Rebase repos prior to any push
    If git reports an error, uncommit the last one an pull
    Re-commit
 2. Stage only the files that you have been working on
 3. Push

 On VSCode Source Conrtol this results in :

 Initial Pull on all Submodules